abretaud/docker-sf-blast/README.md

 ## Using DRMAA

-To use DRMAA, you need to pay attention to several things (only tested with SGE and Slurm):
+To use DRMAA, you need to pay attention to several things (only tested with Slurm):

 ### Slurm